 It's very rare for trekkers to develop severe altitude sickness, but it does occasionally happen.

-The risk of a ruined trip due to severe altitude sickness is slightly higher on the Everest Base Camp trek than on the Annapurna Circuit, as with the former you climb higher and also spend more time at high altitude.
+The risk of a ruined trip due to severe altitude sickness is slightly higher on the Everest Base Camp trek than on the Annapurna Circuit, as with the former, you climb higher and also spend more time at high altitude.
 Further, the Everest Base Camp trek allows only one acclimatisation day, while the Annapurna trek has two worked in.

 If you’ve never trekked at altitude, the Annapurna Circuit is probably the smarter option.

 Firstly, given that you don’t have to climb quite so high on the Annapurna Circuit, the toll on your body from the thin air will be a little less.
-This trek could serve as a testing ground for you ability to cope with altitude.
+This trek could serve as a testing ground for your ability to cope with altitude.
 (Note that altitude sickness strikes randomly, and even the fittest of people can suffer from it.)

 High up on the Annapurna Circuit